a-schlieden/a-schlieden/README.md

 # a-schlieden.github.io
-📖 I am an inspired beginner front-end developer looking for a junior level position.
+📖 I am an beginner front-end developer.
 I like to study and would like to apply my knowledge to new projects and become part of a good team